Today, we share 19 things your 1-2-3-year-old toddler should do every day.

 For me, it was a MUST to include those 19 super easy practical life activities in our toddler’s daily schedule.
 Why?
 Above all, those practical life activities are deemed to be the most effective path to the development of self-confidence, concentration, and happiness.
 Besides, none of these activities involves prep work.

-Thus, it is pretty easy, to do them every day.
+Thus, it is pretty easy, to schedule these activities and do them every day as part of our daily routine.

 We, humans, are social beings.
 Most of us want to communicate with others.
 The bulk of us wants to participate in things.
 We all want to do important work.
 We feel the need to contribute.
 Unquestionably, all of us want to feel people’s respect.
 Many of us search for recognition.
 This is our nature.